BEAUJOLAIS

 This estate has existed for over 150 years and is close to Vosne Romanée village, where some of the best Burgundy wines are made.
 Impressive range of wines.

-2016 Bourgogne Rouge Pinot Fin – pure, forward, ripe cherry fruit, very nicely composed.
-Quite nice wine with strong consumer appeal.
+2016 Bourgogne Rouge Pinot Fin - a pure, forward, ripe cherry fruit that is very nicely composed.
+It's quite nice wine with strong consumer appeal.
 88p.

 2016 Nuits St.Georges - more elegance and better structure here, pure style, elegant and well-knitted, maybe a bit more spicy and aromatic wine here.
 91p.